Charlie Parker: East Village residence

-From 1950 to 1954, Parker lived with Chan Berg on the ground floor of the townhouse at 151 Avenue B, across from Tompkins Square Park in Manhattan's East Village.
-The Gothic Revival building, which was built about 1849, was added to the National Register of Historic Places in 1994 and was designated a New York City landmark in 1999.
+From 1950 to 1954, Parker lived with Chan Berg on the basement of the townhouse at 151 Avenue B, across from Tompkins Square Park in Manhattan's East Village.
+The Gothic Revival building, which was built around 1849, was added to the National Register of Historic Places in 1994 and was designated a New York City landmark in 1999.
 Avenue B between East 9th and East 10th Streets was given the honorary designation "Charlie Parker Place" in 1992.